Close

 Groote Eylandt has heaps of sporting activities to keep you busy.
 Make the most of your weekends by going fishing, playing golf, camping or boating.

-Some facilities include a nine-hole golf course, BMX track, swimming pool, gym, squash and tennis courts.
+Facilities include a nine-hole golf course, swimming pool, gym, squash, lawn bowls and tennis courts.
 Not to mention plenty of walking tracks and ovals.

-Bush fit mob run a swimming program and after-school and holiday programs for kids.
+Bush fit mob run after-school and holiday programs for kids.

 In Nhulunbuy, banking is available at the Westpac branch.
 There's also a post office, library and Services Australia branch.

-Groote Eylandt has a variety of amenities, including the following;
+Groote Eylandt offers a variety of amenities, including an airport, golf club plus the Groote Eylandt Language Centre.

-• Access to two libraries: one is located at the Alyangula Area School which is available for all staff, students and members of the public; the other is a public library at Umbakumba.
+The library at Alyangula Area School is available for use by all staff, students and members of the public.
+A second public library is available at Umbakumba.

 For those who live out further in the East Arnhem region, visit bushtel.nt.gov.au to understand what is available in the regional communities.